unsym/toolwrap/README.md

      - Shebang: `#!/usr/bin/env bash`
      - Activates the environment, then invokes the `.py` file with all CLI arguments passed along.
    - Make each wrapper executable (`chmod +x`).
    - **Before performing any actions, the tool checks for duplicate wrapper names across all groups.
-If any duplicates are found, it lists the conflicting file names and aborts immediately, requiring the user to resolve the collision.**
+If any duplicates are found, the conflicting wrappers are skipped and a warning is logged, requiring the user to manually resolve the naming conflict.**

 6. **Cleanup Unused Environments (Optional):**
    - *If `--recreate-all` is given, existing environments under `--venv-root` for the included groups are removed before being recreated.*